yoyos/Cierge/README.md

 Cierge does not store the magic codes in a database.
 You can generate a code, turn Cierge off & delete all databases, then turn it back on and your token would still be valid if you made it before expiry.

 **😌Use as an SSO**

-Since Cierge doesn't care about the rest of your tech stack, you can use the same Cierge server for multiple apps.
+Since Cierge doesn't care about the rest of your tech stack, you can use the same Cierge server for multiple apps & share users.
 As a matter of fact, you can use the demo Cierge server for your own apps just fine!

 **😌Invisible reCAPTCHA**